lsst-sqre/sqr-032/index.rst

 Non-reusable utility scripts in examples/
 -----------------------------------------

-Another category of scripts in :file:`examples` non-reusable utility scripts.
+Another category of scripts in :file:`examples` is non-reusable utility scripts.
 For example, the pipe_analysis_ package includes a script called parseLogs.py_ in its :file:`examples` directory. parseLogs.py_ isn't intended to be used directly since it is hard-coded in a way that is very specific at not reproducible: